Punjab cuts power tariff for domestic consumers | Business

 Special night tariff with 50 per cent fixed charges and energy charge of Rs 4.86/kVAh (kilo volt ampere hour) for all industrial consumers using electricity exclusively during 10 pm to 6 am next day has been continued.

+The subsidy provided to industry by the state government for 2021-22 will be to the tune of Rs 1,900 crore, the statement said.

+The government will also continue to subsidize Scheduled Caste, Backward Class and Below Poverty Line domestic consumers with 200 free units per month, and freedom fighters with 300 units per month for domestic consumption, the chief minister said.

-On the demand of the industry, the facility for use of electricity by the night category consumers, during the extended 4 hours of 6 am to 10 am at normal tariff, has been extended for the whole year including during the summer/paddy season of 2021-22.
+On the demand of the industry, the facility for use of electricity by the night category consumers, during the extended 4 hours of 6 am to 10 am at normal tariff, has been extended for the whole year including during the summer/paddy season of 2021-22, as per PSERC.

 “The Commission decides to continue with its policy of encouraging the industry in promoting the productive use of surplus power by offering lower energy rate of Rs 4.86/kVAh for consumption of power exceeding the threshold limit,” it said.